walterhiggins/ScriptCraft/README.md

 Because the SpigotMC API is open, all of the SpigotMC API is accessible via javascript once the ScriptCraft plugin is loaded.
-There are a couple of useful Java objects exposed via javascript in the ScriptCraft plugin &hellip;
+There are a couple of useful Java objects exposed via javascript in the ScriptCraft plugin:

  * `__plugin` &ndash; the ScriptCraft Plugin itself.
 This is a useful starting point for accessing other SpigotMC objects.
 The `__plugin` object is of type [org.bukkit.plugin.Plugin][api] and all of its properties and methods are accessible.
-For example &hellip; `js __plugin.name` returns the plugin's name (JavaScript is more concise than the equivalent Java code:
+For example: `js __plugin.name` returns the plugin's name (JavaScript is more concise than the equivalent Java code:
    `__plugin.getName()` ).